Exploring Natural Language Processing Methods for Interactive Behaviour Modelling: Discussion

 \subsection{Limitations and Future Work}

 Our user study covered diverse but predefined tasks and did not allow multitasking.
-In the future, we will keep moving towards fully uncontrolled settings.
+In the future, we will move towards fully uncontrolled settings.
 Time information may further improve behaviour modelling~\cite{azcarraga2011use,freihaut2021does} and will be explicitly encoded in future work.
-Finally, we note that even used on both modalities jointly, BPE learned activities composed of single modalities.
+We chose BPE over N-gram due to its flexibility, yet for systems where activities have similar lengths, N-gram might be efficient enough.
+An interesting future work is to explore the boundary of where the methods lead over the other.
+Also, even used on both modalities jointly, BPE learned activities composed of single modalities.
 A possible reason is that the behaviour of switching between mouse and keyboard is diverse, which BPE could not capture.
-Future work could explore the use of other NLP methods to better capture the interplay between mouse and keyboard behaviour~\cite{liu2019roberta,raffel2020exploring,radford2019language}.
-Moreover, we intend to study other interactive modalities, such as screen touch and mid-air gesture, as well as other HCI downstream tasks such as personality recognition.
+Future work can explore the use of other NLP methods to better learn the interplay between mouse and keyboard behaviour~\cite{liu2019roberta,raffel2020exploring,radford2019language}.
+Automatic interpreters can be studied to identify meaningful and interesting insights into behaviour from the BPE vocabulary, instead of human interpretation.
+Moreover, we intend to study other interactive modalities, such as screen touch and mid-air gesture, as well as other HCI downstream tasks like personality recognition.